PrestonHager/AuroraCompiler/README.md

 `[filename]` is optional, and replaced by whichever file you want to compile.
 The `.aurora` file will be compiled to a `.py` Python file.
-The `-r` or `--run` flags are optional, and run the compiled program after compiling To run a compiled Aurora, `.py` file, use:
+The `-r` or `--run` flags are optional, and run the compiled program after compiling.
+Note that all compiled Aurora files (`.py`) files are in the build directory from  the same level as the `compiler.py` file.
+To run a compiled Aurora, `.py` file, use:

 ```